NeneWang/recommendation-systems-exploration/final_project_exploration/check-1.md

 - Find if there is a correlation between the number of reviews and the number of products purchased by a user.
 - Does players with more hours played provide more helpful reviews?
 What is the relation between hours played and the review result?
 - Find if there is an relation with the users count of games and total hours played and the reviews posted.
-- Find if there are relations between: rating, prices, reviews, positive ratio ,ratio
+- Find if there are relations between: rating, prices, reviews, positive ratio, ratio
 - Find the clusters of users based on reviews provided and activity.
 - Find the clusters of games based on the reviews